The AI Brain Behind Ingredient Transparency

 Defining the Output Format

-To make the system usable for both consumers and professionals, we defined a structured schema for ingredient insights.
+To make the system usable for both consumers and professionals, we defined a structured schema for ingredient insights that balances technical depth with readability.

 MVP Architecture: Keon’s Local Prototype